JosephFlumenDataAnalytics/FlumenDataAnalytics/README.md

 **Live site: [flumendataanalytics.com](https://flumendataanalytics.com)**

 A production-deployed analytics consulting platform that delivers live, embedded Metabase dashboards to business clients.
-Built and deployed end to end from a minimal Flask scaffold, with no prior web development experience.
+Built and deployed end to end from a minimal Flask scaffold.

 ## Stack